 Solicitors who successfully completed the Police Station Representatives Accreditation Scheme assessments prior to qualification as a solicitor may apply to the Law Society for exemption from the PSQ assessments.

-Barristers cannot become members of CLAS as this is only available to solicitors.
-If you are a barrister wishing to join a duty solicitor scheme, you need only complete Police Station Accreditation (PSA) and then apply to the LSC for inclusion on a rota.
-The LSC will accept your professional qualification as a barrister plus PSA for inclusion on a duty solicitor rota.
+Barristers can become members of CLAS.
+If you are a barrister wishing to join a Duty Solicitor Scheme, you need to complete the Police Station Representatives Accreditation Scheme (PSRAS) and the Magistrates’ Court Qualification.
+You should then apply to the Law Society for inclusion on the rota.